 Dark kitchens are catering venues typically located in employment areas with the sole purpose of providing takeaways for delivery only with no visiting patrons.
 These units are often without a shopfront and are optimised for food delivery services.
 Food ordering phone applications (such as Deliveroo and Uber Eats) and delivery options also contribute to the distribution and consumption of fast foods.
-These services have accelerated in use during the COVID-19 pandemic and the transition towards digitalisation.
+These services have accelerated in use following the transition towards digitalisation.

 Although emerging research indicates that industrial scale 'dark kitchens,' which fulfil multiple takeaway businesses' orders, are only a small fraction of the total market, it is important that the spread and potential increase of these venues is appropriately considered.
 Many takeaways supplied via meal delivery platforms are prepared in physical hot food takeaway outlets, which remain more concentrated in deprived neighbourhoods with higher obesity rates.
 There is potential for the number of dark kitchens to increase and therefore it is necessary to consider how these premises can be controlled and monitored through planning in the future.
+All policies in this SPD will apply to all sui generis uses and include any proposal where a proportion of hot food takeaway use, not incidental to the primary use, is carried out from the premises.